 dataset

-The northern goshawk (Accipiter gentilis) is listed as a sensitive species on most National Forests and has been shown to be affected by various forest management practices, especially logging and fire management.
-This data publication contains specific data from Reynolds et al. (2019) on lifespans, breeding lifespans, breeding attempts, number of lifetime mates, and turnover of male and female goshawks on 100+ breeding territories.
+The American goshawk (Astur atricapillus) is listed as a sensitive species on most National Forests and has been shown to be affected by various forest management practices, especially logging and fire management.
+This data publication contains detailed data collected regarding lifespans, breeding lifespans, breeding attempts, number of lifetime mates, and turnover of male and female goshawks on 100+ breeding territories.
 Data were collected in the Kaibab Plateau in northern Arizona from 1991-2010.
-The data were collected to determine the demographic performance of breeders on each territory in order to investigate the relationship between the composition and horizontal and vertical structure of forests on territories and long-term survival and reproduction on the territories.
-These data were originally published on 04/23/2019.
-The metadata was updated on 03/17/2020 to include reference to a new publication.
+These data were collected to determine the demographic performance of breeders on each territory in order to investigate the relationship between the composition and horizontal and vertical structure of forests in territories and long-term (as many as 20 years) goshawk survival and reproduction on each of 100+ territories.
+The overall purpose was to investigate the specific vegetation composition and 3-dimensional forest structure in territories that confers habitat quality to goshawks and the plant and animal (prey) species in their food web.
+For more information about this study and these data, see Reynolds et al. (2017, 2019, and 2025).

 These data were collected using funding from the U.S. Government and can be used without additional permissions or fees.
 If you use these data in a publication, presentation, or other research product please use the following citation: